-8

-MISSOURI

-Statute(s) Mo.
+8 MISSOURI Statute(s) • Mo.
 Ann.
 Stat. § 190.255 (training).
 Mo.
 Ann.
-Stat. § 195.206 (immunity provisions).
-Mo.
+Stat. § 195.206 (immunity provisions). • Mo.
 Ann.
-Stat. § 338.205 (storage and dispensing by non-pharmacists).
+Stat. § 338.205 (storage and dispensing by non- pharmacists).
 Mo.
 Ann.
 Stat. § 191.1165 (health insurance requirements).

-Initial effective date(s) August 28, 2014 (Mo.
+Initial effective date(s) • August 28, 2014 (Mo.
 Ann.
 Stat.
-190.255).
-August 28, 2016 (Mo.
+190.255). • August 28, 2016 (Mo.
 Ann.
-Stat. §§ 195.206 and 338.205).
-August 28, 2019 (Mo.
+Stat. §§ 195.206 and 338.205). • August 28, 2019 (Mo.
 Ann.
 Stat. § 191.1165).
 Term(s) used Opioid antagonist.

-Substantive amendment(s) to law(s) August 28, 2017 amendment to Mo.
+Substantive August 28, 2017 amendment to Mo.
 Ann.
-Stat. § 195.206 allows for naloxone to be issued under a standing order.

-Standing order Under Mo.
+Stat. § 195.206 allows for amendment(s) to naloxone to be issued under a standing order. law(s) Standing order Under Mo.
 Ann.
 Stat. § 195.206, the Director of the Missouri Department of Health and Senior Services, if a licensed physician, may issue a statewide standing order for an opioid antagonist.
 In the alternative, the Department may employ or contract with a licensed physician who may issue a statewide standing order for an opioid antagonist with the express written consent of the Department director.
 A statewide naloxone standing order took effect on August 28, 2017.
-46

-Persons who can Physician.

-prescribe

-Prescriber immunity The protocol physician (physician signing standing order or naloxone protocol) is not subject to any criminal or civil liability or any professional disciplinary action for prescribing the opioid antagonist or any outcome resulting from the administration of the opioid antagonist.

-Persons who can Licensed pharmacist.

-dispense or distribute

-Dispenser immunity Licensed pharmacist who, acting in good faith and with reasonable care, sells or dispenses an opioid antagonist and appropriate device to administer the drug is not subject to any criminal or civil liability or any professional disciplinary action for dispensing the opioid antagonist or any outcome resulting from the administration of the opioid antagonist.

-Persons who can receive or administer ("laypersons") Any person.
-"Qualified first responder," which is defined to include: State and local law enforcement agency staff; Fire department personnel; Fire district personnel; and

-Licensed emergency medical technician.
+46 Persons who can Physician. prescribe 2 11) 5.53.
+Prescriber immunity The protocol physician (physician signing standing order or - naloxone protocol) is not subject to any criminal or civil liability or any professional disciplinary action for prescribing the opioid antagonist or any outcome resulting from the administration of the opioid antagonist.
+Persons who can Licensed pharmacist. dispense or distribute Dispenser immunity Licensed pharmacist who, acting in good faith and with reasonable care, sells or dispenses an opioid antagonist and appropriate device to administer the drug is not subject to any criminal or civil liability or any professional disciplinary action for dispensing the opioid antagonist or any outcome resulting from the administration of the opioid antagonist.
+Persons who can Any person. receive or administer "Qualified first responder," which is defined to include: ("laypersons") State and local law enforcement agency staff; VI / State and local law emoreoment agency starr, Fire department personnel; Fire district personnel; and Licensed emergency medical technician.